-Tromotriche revoluta var. trigrida is a rhizomatous succulent that readily offsets to form a sparingly branched shrub up to 12 inches (30 cm) tall.
-It is a distinctive variety of Tromotriche revoluta, with revolute (rolled backward or downward) corolla lobes patterned with conspicuous wine-red or maroon and light yellow concentric stripes which vary in color intensity.
-In all other characteristics it is very similar to the standard species.
+Tromotriche revoluta var. trigrida is a rhizomatous succulent that readily offsets to form an up to 12 inches (30 cm) tall, sparingly branched shrub.
+It is a distinctive variety of Tromotriche revoluta, with revolute (rolled backward or downward) corolla lobes patterned with conspicuous wine-red or maroon and light yellow concentric stripes, which vary in color intensity.
+In all other characteristics, it is very similar to the standard species.

 USDA hardiness zone 9a to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care